tochiu/c8/README.md

 cd c8
 cargo install --path ./
 ```
-To be sure C8 is installed correctly, run the classic IBM Logo ROM from the repository directory
+To be sure C8 is installed, run the classic IBM Logo ROM from the repository directory
 ```
 c8 run roms/c8/ibm_logo.ch8
 ```